hasferrr/Dazzlecord/README.md

-# Deezcord - Discord clone in React
+# Dazzlecord - Discord clone in React

-Deezcord is an online chat application and Discord clone developed using React, Next.js, and Socket.io.
+Dazzlecord is an online chat application and Discord clone developed using React, Next.js, and Socket.io.
 It utilizes databases such as MongoDB + Prisma ORM and Google Cloud Storage, and is deployed into Docker containers on Cloud Run microservices.

 The application enables real-time messaging and file storage, with authentication provided by Next-Auth v5.
 It is designed with inspiration from Discord's interface.